jradnan/digital-clock/README.md

 - **CSS3**: Styling for creating the glowing effect and realistic design.
 - **JavaScript**: Logic for updating the clock in real-time.

-## Installation

-To use this project, simply clone the repository and open the `index.html` file in your browser